wesinalves/ctf/tryhackme/metasploit.md

 * `set LHOST`
 then select the exploit using command `use name_exploit`.
-Run the exploit via either command `exploit` or `run -j`
+Run the exploit via either command `exploit` or `run -j` After, you will be able to access meterpreter that has commnads to exploit the machine

 ## what was learnt